tensorflow/docs/site/en/api_docs/python/tf/contrib/distributions/bijectors/CholeskyOuterProduct.md

 its spectrum), and that the product of two positive-diagonal lower-triangular matrices is another positive-diagonal lower-triangular matrix.

-A simple inductive argument (proceeding one column of L_3 at a time) shows that, if `I = L_3 @ L_3.T`, with L_3 being lower-triangular with positive- diagonal, then `L_3 = I`.
+A simple inductive argument (proceding one column of L_3 at a time) shows that, if `I = L_3 @ L_3.T`, with L_3 being lower-triangular with positive- diagonal, then `L_3 = I`.
 Thus, `L_1 = L_2`, proving injectivity of g.